benmerckx/monsoon/README.md

 #### Parameters

 A segment of the path can be matched by using a `:param`.
-To use the parameter later in your callback, it has to be typed in the type paramater of `Request<T>`.
+To use the parameter later in your callback, it has to be typed in the type parameter of `Request<T>`.
 ```haxe
 app.get('/blog/:item', function(req: Request<{item: String}>, res)
 	res.send('Blog item: '+req.params.item)
 );
 ```

 A parameter can be typed as `String`, `Int`, `Float` or `Bool`.
 The value will be parsed from the request's path, and the route is passed in case the type does not match.
-The following example will respond to `/blog/675`, but not for `/blog/string`.
+The following example will respond to `/blog/675`, but not to `/blog/string`.

 ```haxe
 app.get('/blog/:id', function(req: Request<{id: Int}>, res)